 How Much To Charge For SEO Services – Why You Must Charge More

 If you’re reading this article my guess is you are looking to start an SEO consulting business, or have existing clients or friends that want you to perform SEO for them.
-As an SEO company, you understand the need to find the right balance between charging a client enough so that you can turn a profit, but also not break them financially so they don’t stick around with you.
+As an SEO consultant, you understand the need to find the right balance between charging a client enough so that you can turn a profit, but also not break them financially so they don’t stick around with you.

 Especially when it comes to small businesses, they don’t usually have in their budget to pay thousands of dollars a month for SEO.